Slovenia's Adriatic Coast, Town by Town

 Between Koper and the Istrian hills, the route passes through Izola — first settled in the 7th century, and the only town whose name literally means "island."
 Climb the bell tower at St. Maurus Church for a view that takes in the whole Bay of Trieste and, on a clear day, the snow line of the Julian Alps behind it — sea and mountains in one frame.
 The town stays a working harbour today, quieter than its neighbors, with fishing boats still tied up along the old quay.

-Your private guide travels with you throughout, setting the pace and telling each town's story — before the day turns inland, toward the Istrian hills, for Refošk wine and Kraški pršut over an unhurried lunch.
+Your private guide travels with you throughout, setting the pace and telling each town's story — before the day turns inland to the Istrian hills, for a stop where you can try Refošk or Malvazija wines, Kraški pršut, or other traditional Slovenian dishes.

 Visiting Slovenia for more than a day?
 This coastline is part of our Scenic Slovenia journey — a private route from the Alps to the Adriatic.